 What’s the difference between eSpark Lite and eSpark Premium?

-eSpark Premium includes unlimited Small Group Skills lessons, full access to our progress and activity monitoring, suggested lessons for remediation and intervention, and many other features proven to save teachers time and support stronger student growth.
+eSpark Premium includes unlimited Small Group Skills lessons, Choice Texts, full access to our progress and activity monitoring, lesson recommendations and alerts for remediation and intervention, and many other features proven to save teachers time and support stronger student growth.

 What devices does eSpark work on?

 eSpark works on most classroom devices with an internet connection and web browser, including iPads, Chromebooks, laptops, and desktops.